 The Information Commissioners Office (ICO) fined RSA the amount of £150,000 on January 10th 2017 for this data breach.
-In their official statement, it was ruled that “RSA failed to take appropriate technical and organisational measures against the unauthorised or unlawful processing of personal data in contravention of the seventh data protection principal at part I of Schedule 1 of DPA… In particular; RSA did not encrypt the datasets prior to loading them on the device”
+In their official statement, it was ruled that “RSA failed to take appropriate technical and organizational measures against the unauthorized or unlawful processing of personal data in contravention of the seventh data protection principal at part I of Schedule 1 of DPA… In particular; RSA did not encrypt the datasets prior to loading them on the device”

 What is data loss and what are the differences with a data breach?

-A data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed in connection with the provision of a public electronic communications service.
+A data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed in connection with the provision of a public electronic communications service.

 Data loss, therefore, is a type of data breach and specifically relates to a scenario where data is lost, stolen or destroyed due to neglect or failure.